Do not fear mistakes; there are none. – Miles Davis

 Nevertheless, the music scene inevitably beckoned with an extensive array of live artists and bands.
 Kent found himself playing soul and RnB, country, hip-hop, jazz, reggae, funk, folk, metal and psychedelic rock at various times during his tenure at Belmont.
 These pervasive connections led to shows at venues all around Nashville including The 5 Spot, Exit/In, Marathon Music Works, City Winery, 12th & Porter, 3rd and Lindsley, Bluebird Café, Loveless Café, and various Broadway honky tonks, to go along with an endless amount of college house shows and regional tours on the road.

-Kent has studied music under John Medeski, Billy Martin, and Chris Wood of pioneering modern jazz trio Medeski, Martin & Wood; Regi Wooten of Wooten Brothers fame; noted local pianist and composer Steve Willets, and a collection of important teachers along the way.
-Kent has been of member of, or played with: the Amanda Broadway Band, Alicia Michilli, Andy Dozier & Heavy Soul, Luthi, Mountainwalker, Kate McRae, Suzy Jones, the Coolin’ System, and a dozen others.
+Kent has studied music under John Medeski, Billy Martin and Chris Wood of pioneering modern jazz trio Medeski, Martin & Wood; Regi Wooten of Wooten Brothers fame; noted local pianist and composer Steve Willets and a collection of important teachers along the way.
+Kent has been a member of or played with the Amanda Broadway Band, Alicia Michilli, Andy Dozier & Heavy Soul, Luthi, Mountainwalker, Kate McRae, Suzy Jones, the Coolin’ System and a dozen others.

 Check out Kent’s music below, or fill out our contact form for more information on piano lessons in Nashville.